looprock/fedifeeder/README.md

 a simple status is available at: localhost:8080/healthz

 Setting the DEBUG env var to any value will make the /debug endpoint available for information on the current uses and IDs fedifeeder knows about.
-To access that data hit: localhost:8080/debug when DEBUG mode is enabled.

 # How I used fedifeeder